techguy95/jekyll-now/_posts/2017-4-13-Hello-World.md

 ---
 layout: post
-title: My second blog post using GitHub and Jekyll!
+title: Round TWO another GitHub n Jekyll production, baby!
 ---

 This is the second blog post made with Jekyll in this amazing coding journey.